-- To fully understand what the questions is ultimately looking for.
-A great technique is to identify what you are trying to achieve in each questions, the write it down.
+To fully understand what the questions is ultimately looking for.
+A great technique is to identify what you are trying to achieve in each question, the write it down.

-- Some questions are phrased in a complicated way.
-Read the questions carefully, the read it again if you are still in doubt of the goal of the question.
+Some questions are phrased in a complicated way.
+Read the questions carefully, then read it again if you are still in doubt of the goal of the question.

 List out and highlight given information